 Do We Need This?
 Rolling Updates.
 Needs Examples.
-Classical music has a reputation for being endless, boring, and stuffy.
+Up for Grabs Classical music has a reputation for being endless, boring, and stuffy.
 The Classical Music Is Cool trope challenges this by having a character who initially dislikes classical music become excitedly rapturous after actually listening to a symphony or opera.
 Other times, this trope can be used in works where there are clashing "cultured" and "uncultured" groups who favor classical and popular (usually rock) music respectively.
 After both groups take the time to listen to the music they say they hate, both groups eventually agree that there's merit in both popular and classical music thereby leading to an Aesop about why it's good to keep an open mind on cultural matters.
 In addition, this trope can be invoked to show hidden depths and/or sensitivity in a lower class/middle class male who seems loutish upon first glance.
 Also see Orchestral Bombing and Rock Me, Amadeus!.
 The polar opposite of Classical Music Is Boring.